The Hunger Games: Catching Fire: Filming

-Lawrence, Hutcherson and Hemsworth all dyed their hair for the movie once again.
-Lawrence went back into archery training in order to get in shape for the role while the supporting cast undertook training in preparation for the arena scenes.

 Production officially began on September 10, 2012, with shooting concluding for some of the cast on December 21, 2012.
 After the Christmas break, filming resumed for two weeks in mid January for some of the main cast and was placed on hold for awards season.
 Principal photography resumed and concluded in March 2013.
 Shooting first took place in and around metropolitan Atlanta, Georgia and then moved to Hawaii, to shoot the arena scenes.
 The cast and crew were on a busy schedule, working 14-hour days and six days a week.
 In an interview with MTV, Josh Hutcherson confirmed scenes in the film would use IMAX cameras by stating, "They're shooting, I think, all the stuff in the arena is going to be IMAX".
 Jennifer Lawrence and Liam Hemsworth were in Ringwood, New Jersey shooting District 12 scenes involving snow for the beginning of the film on January 31 and February 1.
 Jennifer Lawrence confirmed that she would fly out to Hawaii on February 25, the day after she won the Academy Award for Best Actress at the 85th Academy Awards due to her performance in Silver Linings Playbook to shoot for the final 9 days along with Claflin and Hutcherson.

 In late March, filming occurred in the Universal Studios backlot and was kept extremely secretive.
 Witnesses reported towers and fences on set.
 None of the main cast were believed to have been on set.
 Reshoots were scheduled for April 13 in Atlanta.
 With the base camp set up at Executive Park off North Druid Hills Road, filming also occurred at the Goat Farm Arts Center.

 Francis Lawrence has estimated an hour of the film would be devoted to Arena scenes, and said that cameras would be mounted to avoid the shaky-cam look from the first film.
 In an IMAX featurette, Francis Lawrence also confirmed that scenes taking place in the Arena were shot on IMAX cameras to distinguish them from scenes external to the Arena.
 Ritchson originally shot Gloss' death scene as him getting one of Katniss' arrows to the face upon slitting Wiress' throat, but the filmmakers later decided during post-production that it was "too gruesome", so they edited Katniss' arrow to strike Gloss' chest instead despite Gloss' head moving as initially intended.
 Approximately 50 minutes of the film's footage was shot in the IMAX format, through the use of three IMAX 15 perf/65mm film cameras.